DSLituiev/lab-keras-r/running-docker-containers.md

     docker pull dslituiev/tensorflow-rstudio:latest

 ### Run a docker container locally
-In your terminal type:
+In your terminal window, type this command:

     docker run -p 8787:8787 -it dslituiev/tensorflow-rstudio:latest

 It will seem like it's not doing anything but it is actually running what you will see in your browser window in the next step.

 ### Interact with docker container
-In a browser window (e.g. Chrome, Safari), type:
+In a browser window (e.g. Chrome, Safari), type this command:

     http://0.0.0.0:8787

 When prompted for a login and password, use `rstudio` for both.
 You should then see an Rstudio interface.
 In 5/23's structured discussion, we will go over how to train a neural network on your laptop using this.

+### Stop docker container when done
+When you are done, stop the docker container using these instructions:
+- open up another terminal window and type `docker ps`
+- get the hash sequence of the first container in the displayed list
+- run `docker kill [hash sequence]`
+This will stop the command running in the previous terminal window and the Rstudio interface in the browser window.

 ## Part 2: Training neural networks in the cloud
 You have probably found that training neural networks locally on your laptop is very slow.
 Now we will try to train neural networks in the cloud using [Neuromation](https://neu.ro)'s GPU compute instances.
 To do so, we need to install a job scheduling client to send jobs to Neuromation's machines.